Twisted shift preserving operators on $L^{2}(\mathbb{R}^{2n})$: Introduction

+Recently, in \cite{rabeetha} the authors studied twisted shift-invariant system and obtained characterization theorems for such system to form a frame sequence or a Riesz sequence.
+In \cite{rabeetha_2} twisted shift-invariant spaces along with frames and Riesz sequences were studied from a different point of view.
+In fact, Zak transform associated with the Weyl transform was introduced and the characterization for the system of translates to form a frame sequence or a Riesz sequence was obtained using a bracket map arising out of the above Zak transform.\\

 In section $3$ of this paper, we introduce the $\j$ map using the Zak transform associated with the Weyl transform on $L^{2}(\mathbb{R}^{2n})$.
 For $\p\in L^{2}(\mathbb{R}^{2n})$, we mention the characterization for the system of twisted translates $E^{t}(\p)$ to be a Parseval frame for the principal twisted shift-invariant space $V^{t}(\p)$, in terms of the $\j$ map.
 Subsequently, we obtain a decomposition for a twisted shift-invariant subspace of $L^{2}(\mathbb{R}^{2n})$ as a direct sum of mutually orthogonal principal twisted shift-invariant spaces such that the respective system of twisted translates forms a Parseval frame sequence.
 In section $4$, we introduce a twisted shift preserving operator and a range operator.
 Most precisely, we obtain a characterization for a twisted shift preserving operator in terms of a range operator.
 Further, we establish that the twisted shift preserving operators and the corresponding range operators simultaneously share some properties in common, namely, self-adjoint, unitary, range of the spectrum and bounded below properties.
 In section $5$, we prove that the frame operator and its inverse associated with a system of twisted translates of $\{\p_{s}\}_{s\in \z}$ are shift preserving.
-We also show that the corresponding range operators turn out to be the dual Gramian and its inverse associated with the collection $\{\j\p_{s}(\cdot, \cdot)\}_{s\in \z}$.
+We also prove that the range operators associated with the frame operator and its inverse turn out to be the dual Gramian and its inverse respectively corresponding to the system $\{\j\p_{s}(\cdot, \cdot)\}_{s\in \z}$.